Integration on the Surreals: Illustrations of extensions and antidifferentiations

 \section{Illustrations of extensions and antidifferentiations}

 Many of the familiar functions have convergent expansions at points on the real line, where the actions of the extension and antidifferentiation operators are easy to obtain, as in Equation \eqref{eq:extsr} and the cases mentioned in the comments following Definition \ref{defE}.
-Accordingly, we focus on calculating functions for positive infinite surreal values when these functions have an essential singularity at $\infty$.
+Accordingly, in the first subsection, we focus on calculating functions for positive infinite surreal values when these functions have a singularity at $\infty$.
 In illustrations (i) and (ii), we go over all details of the analysis.